gsidebo/dotfiles/readme.txt

-- install zsh & prezto (if needed)
+- install zsh & oh-my-zsh
-- move example files (might be a good idea to review the changes in case you've DLed a new version)
-  - example_files/init.zsh into ~/.zprezto/
-  - example_files/.zpreztorc to ~/.zpreztorc (~/.zpreztorc is a symlink)
 - for machine-specific config, create .rcsettings
   - export a MYZSHRC variable pointing to local rc file path
 - copy example_files/.zshrc to ~/.zshrc (or copy contents to bottom of file)